Adeshwasane04/JavaForBackend/README.md

 The actual implementation is left to the subclasses. also if we have declare any method with the abstract keyword then we always need to declare the class as a abstract class

+Important Note: When we are using hiding data its means hiding with respect to the object

 ### Q. Why do we use it if it has no body?